 - All Mid: Optional mode limiting all heroes to the center lane. (only available on private games)

 - Least Played: Players are banned from picking their top 40 most played heroes.

 - Diretide: A special Halloween only mode, where players battle over candy and then try to kill Roshan in the fastest time possible.

 - The Greeviling: A special Christmas only mode where teams race to be the first to kill 11 camps of Greevils, with the ability to change to their own Greevils at any time.

 - Captain's Draft: Assemble a squad from a randomized pool of 24 heroes.
-Each Captain take turns banning two of the available heroes from the match while picking and counter-picking to compose their lineup before battle.
+Captain take alternating turns banning heroes until they have each banned 3, then they take alternating turns picking their team's five heroes to play.

 - Wraith Night: A special wave-based Survival mode, where 5 players team up to protect the Wraith King's Throne against hordes of AI-controlled creeps and heroes.

 - New Bloom Festival: A special mode where 5 players team up to fight the "Year Beast" to inflict as much damage as possible.